UniversalDependencies/docs/_pcm-dep/xcomp.md

 udver: '2'
 ---

 The `xcomp` relation is used for clausal complements of verbs which function like objects, but unlike [ccomp]() lack an explicit subject.
-The clause inherits its subject from  higher up in the tree.
+The reference of the subject is determined by an argument external to the xcomp clause, which means that the clause inherits its subject from  higher up in the tree.

 ~~~ conllu